nirgraziani/ZestTask/README.md

 API Communication: Express

-This project uses NodeJs mainly for the reason that it is the framework I'm most comfortable with.
+This project uses NodeJs mainly for the reason that it is the environment I'm most comfortable with.

 As you can see I chose not to use a NestJs because in my opinion that would be an overkill for this type of project, instead I decided to use Vanilla JS with DI.